The University's Legal Status

 The Instrument of Government

 The Instrument of Government outlines the membership and size of the Board of Governors, as well as the terms of appointment, and the length of service of governors.
 It also allows committees to be established.
-Changes can only be made to it by order of the Privy Council.
+The regulatory framework of the Office for Students (OfS) came fully into force on 1 August 2019 and this included responsibility for approving changes to the University's Instrument and Articles of Government.
+This had previously been the responsibility of the Privy Council.

 The Articles of Government

 The Articles of Government outline the responsibilities of the Board of Governors, the Vice-Chancellor and the Academic Board.
 They regulate the committees of the Academic Board and the Board of Governors, as well as the procedures for their meetings.